cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/related-mentoring-resources.md

 [CIMER-Center for Improvement of Mentored Experiences in Research (University of Wisconsin)](https://cimerproject.org/)

-This center offers a nationally recognized, evidence-based, process-based curriculum for mentor and meentee training.
+This center offers a nationally recognized, evidence-based, process-based curriculum for mentor and mentee training.

 - [Mentor Curricula and Training: Entering Mentoring](https://cimerproject.org/entering-mentoring/): professional development for research mentors.
-- [Mentee Curricula and Training: Entering Research](https://cimerproject.org/entering-research/): designed to “level the research playing field for undergraduate and graduate students”, particularly from historially underrepresented backgrounds, introducing them to the culture of research and the skills needed to navigate mentoring relationships successfully.
+- [Mentee Curricula and Training: Entering Research](https://cimerproject.org/entering-research/): designed to “level the research playing field for undergraduate and graduate students”, particularly from historically underrepresented backgrounds, introducing them to the culture of research and the skills needed to navigate mentoring relationships successfully.
 - [Managing Mentoring Relationships Curricula and Training](https://cimerproject.org/mentoring-up/): developed for postdoctoral and junior faculty to help them navigate their careers and proactively manage their mentoring relationships.

-CIMER also provides facilitator trainings, assessment services for institutions implementing mentoring education programs and a wealth of additional resources.
+CIMER also provides facilitator trainings, assessment services for institutions implementing mentoring education programs, and a wealth of additional resources.

 [Clinical & Translational Research Mentoring Training Program (UCSF)](http://accelerate.ucsf.edu/training/mtp)